CDU-HIT238/slides/week1/index.md

 * Until recently it was difficult to make web applications work offline
 * Many organisations prefer users to install their app
 * Gmail and facebook messenger push users to install their app on mobile

+Note:
+While both Google and Apple originally imagined their mobile systems using web applications, many people did not consider them as compeditive alternatives to appliations installed on the mobile platform.
+Many organisations feel it is important that their app is installed in order to get exposure.
+Incedently [research found in 2015 that users spend most of their time in apps the majority of that use is only a couple of apps](https://techcrunch.com/2015/06/22/consumers-spend-85-of-time-on-smartphones-in-apps-but-only-5-apps-see-heavy-use/).
+More recently service worksers and PWA manifests have allowed web applications to work more like native apps with installable menus and offline functionality bridging the gap between web and native.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->